 Failure to complete on time will result in a filing of No Credit by the reader.
 No Credit may also be filed if the student’s quality of work is not at the graduate thesis level.
 Earning No Credit for the thesis will lead to the student being withdrawn from the program for not completing the thesis requirement.
-Students who are allowed by their reader to continue work on their thesis project after registering for the required 16 thesis credits are required to take an additional four credits each quarter that involves faculty effort until completion; this includes the quarter in which the thesis is submitted and the final public presentation is made.
-The extra thesis credits taken do not count toward the student’s degree.
+Students who are approved to continue work on their thesis project beyond the required 16 thesis credits of the Winter and Spring Quarters must register (and pay for) an additional four credits each quarter; this includes the quarter in which the thesis is submitted and the final public presentation is made.
+The extra thesis credits taken do not count toward the credits required for earning the MES degree.

 Your printed thesis is due no later than the Friday of Week 10 of Spring quarter.
-A first draft must be finished by April 15 and a final draft must be submitted to your reader by June 1 in order to meet this deadline.
-Please see the flowchart on page 2 for a visual representation of deadlines.
+Please see the thesis process flowchart at www.evergreen.edu/mes/thesisresources for draft deadlines.

 Registering for Thesis Credits